 Maintaining a direct line of communication to your stakeholders helps keep the project moving at a quick pace.

-As the operation moves from goal to goal, the real-time visibility provided by building information modeling software can auto-generate reports full of pertinent data.
+As the operation moves from goal to goal, the real-time visibility can auto-generate reports full of pertinent data.
 This, in turn, can be passed on to stakeholders and project owners.

 Satisfying stakeholders allows the project to continue uninterrupted.
 If you can put any questions or worries to bed before they arise and keep the higher-ups happy, you can save a large amount of time toward finishing the operation.

-Most BIM construction software packages come with respectable lists of features.
-This does not mean every software solution will include the same functionality.
+Most products come with respectable lists of features.
+This does not mean every software tool will include the same functionality.
 Keep this in mind when narrowing down the perfect choice for your individual needs.

 What pain points do you need to solve?

-Before you begin looking over lists of vendors, you should get an idea of what problems your new building information modeling software needs to solve.
+Before you begin looking over lists of vendors, you should get an idea of what problems your new software needs to solve.
 Identify where your projects have been suffering and consult with vendors to make sure their products include functionality that benefits your operation.

-A shiny new BIM software system that solves none of your issues isn’t going to get you very far.
+A shiny new system that solves none of your issues isn’t going to get you very far.

 Does the product fit your budget?

 It’s human nature to see a big price tag and assume the product attached to it is the best.
 This is not always the case in the world of software.
-The cost of a BIM software suite often has to do with the complexity of its features, and some operations do not require complex solutions.
+The cost of BIM tools often has to do with the complexity of its features, and some operations do not require complex solutions.

 Think about what kind of projects you tackle, and how big your construction teams are.
 Smaller projects won’t require as much as a large-scale, multi-location operation would.
 Needlessly adding complexity where it isn’t needed is a recipe for project slow-down.